For a young whiskey, its flavor profile is refined, complex, and cohesive.

 Finish: Malted vanilla, a hint of fruit – tart cherries, some cinnamon and oak.
 Long.

 Buying Recommendation: Well worth buying a pour.
 Like its unique mash bill, this whiskey is a bit of an enigma to me.
 For a 4-ish year old whiskey, it contains a crazy amount of complexity and cohesiveness of flavors.
 The quality of its craftsmanship is apparent.
-The only betrayal of its youth is the sharp pine notes that permeate the nose and palate, but contrary to most other young ryes I try, these notes are kept in balance by the plethora of other flavors.
+The only betrayal of its youth is the sharp pine note that permeates the nose and palate, but contrary to most other young ryes I try, these notes are kept in balance by the plethora of other flavors.

 If you like those common rye flavors of pine and licorice, this whiskey will score higher for you than it does for me.
 That said, this is still a whiskey I usually keep in my cabinet and, when the odd mood hits, I quite enjoy it when I pour it.
 At around $35 here in Iowa, its not a stellar value, but no craft whiskey is.
 Still, it has my recommendation that you all seek out a pour of this if for nothing else than to experience its unique flavor profile.
 If you resonate with the flavor notes I listed, skip the single pour and go get yourself a bottle.